TrudAX/denistrunin-blog/src/draft/performance-projmanage/index.md

 ![FirstRecomendations](FirstRecomendations.png)

-Other tasks comes from 2 sources:
+Other tasks come from 2 sources:

 - Users complains (e.g..
 Some operation works slowly)
 - Periodic servers monitoring(Top SQL queries, Blocking, missing indexes, etc..)

 For users complains the first question that should be asked - "Can we replicate this issue on Test environment?".
 If we can do this - the task is quite simple,  we allocate it to a developer for the tracing and investigating.
 If the answer is No - the team should discuss the plan to proceed.
 Probably the first thing to do in this case - implement some tracing solution that will allow us to operate some numbers - how often the issue happens, at what time, what are the delays and so on..

 ## Ready to change and forward only approach